 MD-PhD Program (MSTP T32 Grant)

-Training the next generation of physician-scientists through a rigorous, integrated joint degree MD/PhD program in an environment that promotes cutting-edge research is a major priority for Mount Sinai's Graduate School of Biomedical Sciences’ MD/PhD program.
-The MD/PhD program began in 1971 and was awarded its first funding from the NIH NIGMS as a Medical Scientist Training Program (MSTP) in 1977.
-Our MSTP training grant has been successfully renewed since its inception which allows us to maintain a 44-year legacy of continuous 5-year NIH funding.
+Training the next generation of physician-scientists through a rigorous, integrated joint degree MD-PhD program in an environment that promotes cutting-edge research is a major priority for Mount Sinai's Graduate School of Biomedical Sciences’ MD-PhD program.
+The MD-PhD program began in 1971 and was awarded its first funding from the NIH NIGMS as a Medical Scientist Training Program (MSTP) in 1977.
+Our MSTP training grant has been successfully renewed since its inception which allows us to maintain a 46-year legacy of continuous 5-year NIH funding.
 Importantly, there has been significant growth in the program.

-As of May 2020, there are 256 graduates of the MSTP and there are currently 95 students.
-Mount Sinai has made a significant Institutional commitment to the MD/PhD Program, supporting over 50% of the cost of training; approximately 17% of MD/PhD training is supported by the MSTP training grant, with the remainder covered by the mentors’ research grants, individual student fellowships, and by gifts to the Program.
+As of May 2022, there are 283 graduates of the MSTP and there are currently 94 students.
+Mount Sinai has made a significant Institutional commitment to the MD-PhD Program, supporting over 50% of the cost of training; approximately 16% of MD-PhD training is supported by the MSTP training grant, with the remainder covered by the mentors’ research grants, individual student fellowships, and by gifts to the Program.

 Master of Public Health Program

 The mission of the Graduate Program in Public Health is to educate our graduates to prevent disease, protect the environment, and promote good health in partnership with the populations they serve.
 Areas of specialization include Health Promotion and Disease Prevention, Global Health, Epidemiology, Health Care Management, Environmental Health Sciences, Biostatistics, and Outcomes Research.
 In the MPH program, students undertake didactic coursework, an applied practice experience, and a Master's thesis or Capstone project that provide a knowledge base in the core competencies of public health.
-The graduates will assume a broad array of roles in diverse settings including: public health practice, industry, academia, non-profit, private practice, and further training in a health-care related field or other fields.
+Graduates will assume a broad array of roles in diverse settings including: public health practice, industry, academia, non-profit, private practice, and further training in a health-care related field or other fields.